interactions-py/restful/README.md

 # FastAPI wrapper for interactions.py

-An Extension library to add API for your interactions.py bot by using Fast API.
+An Extension library to add Fast API for your interactions.py bot .

 ## Installation